 Photo Description:

-Photos of three of barbies, Share a Smile Becky, Paralympic Champion Becky, and Becacky I’m the School Photographer.
+Photos of three Barbies: Share a Smile Becky, Paralympic Champion Becky, and Becky, I’m the School Photographer.

 Karin Hitselberger is an internationally known and award-winning blogger who focuses on the intersection of popular culture and disability.
-She blogs at www.claimingcrip.com, she is deeply interested in how representations of disability in media and popular culture influence the psychosocial well-being of disabled people.
+She blogs at www.claimingcrip.com and is deeply interested in how representations of disability in media and popular culture influence the psychosocial well-being of disabled people.
 Hitselberger received her BS Communication Studies and BS Religious Studies, University of Miami PG Dip.
 Disability Studies, University of Leeds.